Free to Share

 Many moms cherish their children and readily acknowledge their irreplaceable value.
-It is in fact the desire to protect this value that drives families into making the costly decision to have mom stay at home.
+It is, in fact, the desire to protect this value that drives families into making the costly decision to have mom stay at home.
 While some families are able to afford this lifestyle comfortably, many make the choice in spite of the financial constraints it brings.

 THEY MINISTERED TO HIM ...

 Several verses in the gospels give account of women who followed Jesus and ministered to Him while He was here on earth.
 These women always seemed to be present at significant points in the Lord’s ministry.
-For example, Mary, His mother, was a witness to the first miracle of His public ministry (turning water into wine), Mary and Martha who served Him in their home were actively involved in the miraculous raising of their brother-Lazarus, Mary anointed His body for death, the women who went to anoint His body in the tomb were the first witnesses of His resurrection, and so on.
+For example, His mother, Mary, was a witness to the first miracle of His public ministry (turning water into wine); Mary and Martha who served Him in their home were actively involved in the miraculous raising of their brother, Lazarus; Mary anointed His body for death; the women who went to anoint His body in the tomb were the first witnesses of His resurrection; and so on.

 It would appear that their availability to fulfill their feminine roles freed these women up to experience and serve the Lord.
-Writing to Titus about expected qualities in the church, Paul the apostle said, “teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.
+Writing to Titus about expected qualities in the church, Paul the apostle said, “Teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.
 Then they can urge the younger women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the word of God” (Titus 2:3-5).
 It seems that their willingness to be immersed in their roles as wives and mothers prepared these early church women to become invaluable mentors within the kingdom of God.

-Read more articles by Udeme Anosike or search for articles on the same topic or others.
+Read more articles by Udeme Anosike or search for other articles by topic below.